fbpx

 Free Consultation

-It’s Child’s Play: Why Play in Child Development Is so Important
+Why Play in Child Development Is So Important

 Play is any activity indulged in for the pleasure it gives and not for some end result.
 The person plays for play’s own sake.
-Play differs from work, which a person engages in because he wants the end result which it can achieve.
+Play differs from work, which a person engages in because they want the end result it can achieve.

-Throughout most of history, kids have spent hour after hour playing with parents, siblings, babysitters, and friends.
+Throughout history, kids have spent hours playing with parents, siblings, babysitters, and friends.
 Play is so important in child development that it’s been recognized by the United Nations High Commission for Human Rights as a right of every child.

 Play is important in several ways